 Be updated and make your resume stand out.

 As of January 16, 2019, an ICU nurse can earn an average of $72,924 annually. –salary.com

 Note: The salary range varies depending on the years of service, certification and education.

 Can you take the challenge?

 There is a nursing shortage and it is even distinct in critical care.
-ICUs have a definite number of patients unlike in the emergency room.
-Thus the hiring for Intensive Care specialist is on demand.
+ICUs have a definite number of patients, unlike in the emergency room.
+Thus the hiring for Intensive Care specialists is on demand.
 Yes, the work is very demanding but it is also important that you enjoy and feel satisfied at the end of the day.

 Are you able to make precise and fast decisions in high-pressure situations involving your patients?